Frequently Asked Questions

 there's no right or wrong, follow your gut given the situation.
 I generally like both my white and red wines around "cellar temperature" (cool, around 60 degrees or so--twenty minutes in the fridge will usually do it) when I bring them to the table and let them come to room temperature as I enjoy them.

-I find decanting often gives both whites and reds an opportunity to develop and open more fully, especially if you're going to consume them within an hour or two of opening them.
+I find decanting often gives both young whites and reds an opportunity to develop and open more fully, especially if you're going to consume them within an hour or two of opening them.
+You can use a clean jar or milk jug, but there's something nice about a charming decanter.

-it's hard to go wrong with glassware. there's something to be said for delicate stems with fine lips, but sometimes a sturdy bistro glass is exactly what the moment requires.
+it's hard to go wrong with glassware. sometimes a sturdy bistro glass is exactly what the moment requires, but, there's something to be said for delicate stems with fine lips.